sage-code/maj/alphabet.md

 ## Pronunciation

+Maj pronunciation is simple and easy to learn.
+It has well defined phonetic rules, no need to spell words;

 * Maj sounds require healthy tongue, lips, teeth and vocal chords;
 * Maj sounds do not require to put your tongue between your teeth;
 * Maj sounds do not require inverted tongue tip (retroflex);
-* Maj has deterministic phonetic rules, no need to spell words;
 * Maj has strong consonants and clear vowels similar to Portuguese;
 * You will never byte your tongue or spit around by speaking Maj;